 Figure 2.6.
-The possible verification matrices of the KWS over-forecasts of rain (left) for the movie industry and under-forecast of rain (right) for power companies.
-In the first case rain was forecast almost twice as often as it occurred, in the latter only 1/3 of the cases it occurred.
+The possible verification matrices of the KWS over-forecast of rain (left) for the movie industry and under-forecast of rain (right) for power companies.
+In the former case, rain was forecast almost twice as often as it occurred, in the latter, rain occurred only in 1/3 of the cases.